 sudo apt install curl ca-certificates apt-transport-https tzdata perl

 By default, GitLab is not available in Debian’s default repositories.
 This means you must create a repository manually to install GitLab.
 However, GitLab provides an APT script to help with this process, making it easier for users to install the platform.
-With this script, you can create a GitLab repository and enable you to install GitLab using the standard APT package manager.
+With this script, you can create a GitLab repository, which will enable you to install GitLab using the standard APT package manager.

 To download the script, enter the following command in your terminal: